BYU Strategy - Marriott School of Business

 VS Code

 Next we’ll get set up with Visual Studio Code (VS Code), a free, open-source code editor developed by Microsoft that has become one of the most popular development environments among programmers worldwide.
 Launched in 2015, VS Code combines the simplicity of a lightweight text editor with powerful IDE-like features including intelligent code completion, debugging capabilities, built-in version control integration, and an extensive marketplace of extensions that can add support for virtually any programming language or development workflow.
 Its cross-platform availability (Windows, macOS), fast performance, and highly customizable interface have made it a favorite among developers working on everything from web applications to machine learning projects.
-We will build applications within VS code throughout the semester.
+We will build applications within VS Code throughout the semester.

-# Install VS Code using Homebrew
+# macOS - Install VS Code using Homebrew

 brew install --cask visual-studio-code